ibm-mas/ansible-devops/docs/playbooks/oneclick-manage.md

    `export MAS_APPWS_COMPONENTS="base=latest,health=latest"`

    To disable Asset Investment Optimizer, optional feature of health, set `MAS_APP_SETTINGS_AIO_FLAG` to `false`.
 By default this flag is set to `true` .
 This feature is only avalaible on Manage with health as a addon or on Health as a Standalone install.
-This feature is disabled on 9.1 and later.
+This feature is disabled on MAS Core 9.1 and later.

    `export MAS_APP_SETTINGS_AIO_FLAG=false`

    **Note**:

-   To install Manage Foundation only (available on 9.1 or later), this environment variable needs to be exported:
+   To install Manage Foundation only (available on MAS Core 9.1 or later), this environment variable needs to be exported:

    `export IS_FULL_MANAGE=false`